kellim/Udacity-FEND-P1-Portfolio/README.md

-# Portfolio
+# Udacity Portfolio Site

-This is the first project for Udacity's Front-End Web Developer Nanodegree, a portfolio site to showcase my Udacity projects.
+This was the first project for Udacity's Front-End Web Developer Nanodegree, a portfolio site to showcase my Udacity projects.
 I used HTML, CSS, and Bootstrap to create the portfolio page based on a provided design mockup.

-The original project was completed in 2015, and it has since had additional projects added to it.
+This was an early Portfolio site that now shows a few Front-End Udacity projects, but it's not kept up to date.
 You can view the portfolio site at http://kellim.github.io/portfolio